top of page

 Cyndy has been volunteering for decades with a variety of local and national programs, such as the American Red Cross, Boy Scouts, Girl scouts and RED HORSE.
 Cyndy has probably spent more time volunteering than working in a paid position, thanks to her amazing husband, his work and dedication to family.
 Family participation has always been a key part of volunteering for the Lopez family, everyone had to be involved, creating memories while helping others, experiencing unique opportunities, traveling, camping and meeting some fascinating people.

 To honor Denali, Cyndy and Jesse wanted to adopt a dog that would normally be overlooked for medical issues.
 Jesse saw a video of two young pups running and falling on YouTube and remembered their names.
 They found additional information on The Unstoppables Project website.
-These beautiful dogs are siblings with cerebellar ataxia (hypoplasia), also known as wobble dogs.
-They definitely aren’t Weebles, because they do fall down!
-Tessa and Jessa were not listed as a bonded pair, but at 9 months old and still together; how could we separate them (or even choose between them).
+These beautiful dogs are siblings with neuro issues that causes them to wobble.
+They definitely aren’t Weebles because they do fall down!
+Tessa and Jessa were not listed as a bonded pair, but at 9 months old and still together; how could they be separated?
 Cyndy inquired about both girls, their needs and discussed the unique challenges of living in rural Alaska with a neurological condition.
-A few days later we were approved for adoption and our journey began.
-Travel challenges during covid, required Cyndy traveling in 7 states, 6 flights and 26 hours of driving, to get them home to Alaska.
+A few days later Cyndy and Jesse were approved for adoption and their journey began.
+Travel challenges during covid required that Cyndy travel in 7 states, have 6 flights and spend 26 hours driving to pick up the girls and get them home to Alaska.

-The Mal Gals, Tessa and Jessa, have taught us a lot about perseverance.
+The Mal Gals, Tessa and Jessa, have taught Cyndy a lot about perseverance.
 They may move differently and have some falls, but they are happy and healthy.
-They are truly unstoppable, and they are the reason Cyndy is here now, to help other animals that have challenges to overcome.
+They are truly unstoppable, and they are the reason Cyndy is here now: to help other animals that have challenges to overcome.

 UP Pups, dba The Unstoppables Project,